rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 **DEFINITION**
 A section will be referred to as a "type-1 section", if its scope begins with the first child of its sectioning node.
-Consequently, a sectioning node that declares a type-1 section will be referred to as a "type-1 sectioning node".
+Consequently, a sectioning node that declares a type-1 section will be referred to as a "type-1 sectioning node" or as a "sectioning container node".

 **CLARIFICATION**
 An algorithm must open a type-1 section when it is about to exit the